 As a result, homes are sliding, huge chunks of roads and land are cracked, buckled, or sinking, and utility lines are stretching and snapping.

-The unprecedented movement became especially problematic for some area homeowners at the end of July, when SoCalGas cut service to 135 homes in what’s known as the Rancho Palos Verdes Portuguese Bend neighborhood.
+The unprecedented movement became especially problematic for some area homeowners at the end of July, when SoCalGas cut service to 135 homes in what’s known as the Portuguese Bend neighborhood of Rancho Palos Verdes.

-Since then, between 500 and 600 homes in the direct landslide area—and adjacent to it as utility lines run through their areas—have also had gas, and now electricity shut off, as providers fear the land movement might ignite a gas leak or create a downed power line spark resulting in fire.
+Since then, between 500 and 600 homes in the direct landslide areas—and in adjacent areas that use the same utility lines—have also had gas and now electricity shut off, as providers fear the land movement might ignite a gas leak or create a downed power line spark resulting in fire.

-Over the last two months, some have left, while most—many of whom are seniors who bought their homes in the 1960s or 1970s and cannot afford to purchase elsewhere—have stayed and are buying generators, propane tanks, and installing solar panels hoping to wait out the situation until there is a fix.
+Over the last two months, some have left, while most—many of whom are seniors who bought their homes in the 1960s or 1970s and cannot afford to purchase elsewhere—have stayed and are buying generators and propane tanks, installing solar panels, and hoping to wait out the situation until there is a fix.

 “We’re in crisis,” Cruikshank said.
-“I think a lot of people don’t realize … it’s not a bunch of rich fat cats that are living out there. … It’s actually a really dire situation for many of those families … the value of their homes [is] diminished to almost nothing now.”
+“I think a lot of people don’t realize … it’s not a bunch of rich fat cats that are living out there. … It’s actually a really dire situation for many of those families,“ adding that the residents’ home values have ”diminished to almost nothing now.”

 Meanwhile, the city has been looking for solutions to stop the movement, hoping this upcoming winter will not be as wet as the last two.
-In 2023, the area saw 200 percent of normal rainfall and 176 percent of its usual precipitation this last winter.
+In 2023, the area saw normal rainfall double, while this last winter experienced 176 percent of usual precipitation.

-Newsom declared the area an emergency earlier this month, which will help get disaster funding—including federal dollars from FEMA—to the area.
+Newsom’s declaration of an emergency earlier this month will help get disaster funding—including federal dollars from FEMA—to the area.
 And Los Angeles County Supervisor Janice Hahn also freed up $5 million from county coffers, also earlier this month, in response to the disaster.

 Meanwhile, the city has been reaching out to experts for help and is preparing for what they say should not be another heavy rainy season.